 The film’s one major innovation is the introduction of Keizo (Masanobu Ando) and Tamao (Mai Kikuchi), a pair of cynical ghost-hunters who hatch a plan to save all three girls by pitting the titular monsters against one another.
 They feel like anime characters translated to live-action – he’s all cool machismo and black suits, while she is a blind child dressed entirely in red – and while they entertain in fits and starts they never match the serious tone that Shiraishi adopts.

 By the time the two ghosts actually interact the film is already almost 90 minutes in.
 The remaining 10 minutes present a horror climax that does work in fits and starts, but which also ends on a note so open it is as if the film doesn’t actually conclude at all.
 Viewers would be right to feel more than a little cheated.

-An opportunity to have some ridiculous self-aware fan has been missed, and with such a long build-up to such an unsatisfying finale Sadako vs Kayako winds up a creative dead-end and a huge disappointment.
+An opportunity to have some ridiculous self-aware fun has been missed, and with such a long build-up to such an unsatisfying finale Sadako vs Kayako winds up both a creative dead-end and a huge disappointment.
 Hopefully both characters will be retired for a while until some enterprising filmmaker can develop a stronger angle for each.